 Question: I am a business, but do not have a VAT number.
 I am not required to register for VAT since my business falls under the required sales threshold for registering.

 Answer: The VAT laws for nonresidents are designed to capture VAT from B2C consumers, and from B2B consumers that fall under the sales threshold.
 Unless a B2B customer can provide a valid VAT number, they will be taxed as a B2C.
 Nonresidents are not required to tax B2B customers with valid VAT numbers, since B2B customers are supposed to self-assess the VAT on their end.

 Notice: For customers located in Switzerland, Lichtenstein, and Ireland customers contracted with Twilio Ireland, we are required to apply VAT for both B2B and B2C customers.

-If you are a VAT registered B2B customer, please add your VAT number in Twilio Console to be issued a valid tax invoice and for self-assessment (reverse charge) before the current month’s usage to prevent taxation.
+If you are a VAT registered B2B customer, please add your VAT number in Twilio Console to be issued a valid tax invoice, and for self-assessment (reverse charge) before the current month’s end to prevent taxation.

 How do I enter my VAT number?

 You can enter your service address and VAT number on the Billing Preferences page in Console.
 The specific field may be called